-The present invention has been described with reference Results: Being more hydrophilic, VP15 has a weaker 35 to certain exemplary embodiments, dispersible compositions and uses thereof.
-However, it will be recognized by those of ordinary skill in the art that various substitutions, modifications or combinations of any of the exemplary embodiments may be made without departing from the spirit 40 and scope of the invention.
+The present invention has been described with reference to certain exemplary embodiments, dispersible compositions and uses thereof.
+However, it will be recognized by those of ordinary skill in the art that various substitutions, modifications or combinations of any of the exemplary embodiments may be made without departing from the spirit and scope of the invention.
 Thus, the invention is not limited by the description of the exemplary embodiments, but rather by the appended claims as originally filed.